javier-jaime/SynthAI/README.md

 And extracting context to build a Semantic Layer for Knowledge Graphs on Neo4j.

-Next Step: To make it Collaborative Knowledge Management System for a Services Company.
+Next Step: To make a Collaborative Knowledge Management System for a Services Company.